|

 4. LinkedIn Visibility: Blessing and Curse

 LinkedIn is the arena for professional visibility.
-If you’re not active, you’re almost invisible to recruiters.
+If you're not active, you're almost invisible to recruiters.
+But the platform rewards volume, not always substance.

-Focus on authentic, consistent engagement.
+Best practice: Focus on authentic, consistent engagement.
 Invest in your network, ask for recommendations, and join industry-specific conversations.

 5. Paywalls and Premium: The Two-Tier Job Market

+Many of LinkedIn's best features are now behind a paywall.
 Job seekers with limited resources are squeezed out, while power users get even more visibility.

-6. Automation ≠ Engagement
+6. Automation Does Not Equal Engagement

+Automated rejections and ghosting have become the norm.
 A highly-qualified candidate I submitted was automatically rejected because a system missed a keyword.
-Only after personal intervention did the interview happen – and it turned out to be the perfect fit.
+Only after personal intervention did the interview happen — and it turned out to be the perfect fit.

 7. What Works Now: How to Stand Out

-• Focus on quality applications, not mass submissions.
+Focus on quality applications, not mass submissions.

-• Build your network through referrals and direct contact with headhunters.
+Build your network through referrals and direct contact with headhunters.

-• Present authentic achievements (not generic AI-generated “success stories”).
+Present authentic achievements (not generic AI-generated "success stories").

-• Don’t get discouraged by rejections – often, the best opportunities are never published online.
+Don't get discouraged by rejections — often, the best opportunities are never published online.

 Conclusion

-The modern job market is fast, digital, and, at times, dehumanizing.
+The modern job market is fast, digital, and at times dehumanizing.
 But the fundamentals remain: relationships, credibility, and clear value always win in the end.

 Subscribe To My Newsletter